pingcap/docs-tidb-operator/en/deploy-failures.md

 ### Insufficient available PVs

-If a `StorageClass` exists in the cluster but the available PV is insufficient, you need to add PV resources correspondingly.
+If a `StorageClass` exists in the cluster but the available PVs are insufficient, you need to add PV resources correspondingly.

 ## The Pod is in the `CrashLoopBackOff` state